Sakartu/SDM-SiED/README.md

 each of which denoting a spot in the encrypted_content list.
 For instance, in the query '/1/2//3[@4="5"]' we substitute each of the numbers x with the content on spot encrypted_content[x].
 The sig, again, is used to validate this query.

+The __return_value__ of this function is an array of strings.
+Each string represents a single row.
+The string format is the same as the insert() parameter:

+> \<base64 treeID, int pre, int post, int parent, base64 Cval\>

 Client (C)
 ----------